survivejs/maintenance-book/manuscript/packaging/04-building.md

 If you are developing only against Node and use exactly the features it supports, you can skip the bundling step.
 Once you want to use features not available in Node yet, you have to compile your code at least.
 In case you want to make it possible to consume your package through Git or want to provide standalone bundles, additional effort is required.

-You'll learn how to release npm packages in the next chapter.
+You'll learn how to generate standalone versions of your npm packages in the next chapter.